majeedcs/UnixFinalProject/INSTALL.md

 7. Search up the domain to see if your website works.

-8. Optional you can add these commands if you to secure your site
+8. Optional you can add these commands if you want to secure your site.

 sudo apt install certbot python3-certbot-nginx -y sudo certbot --nginx